3 Mar 2022

 Phishing emails are designed to use trickery and to convince the recipient to do something.
 As a general rule, If the request in an email seems odd or potentially dangerous, then be cautious of it.

-• Lookalike Email Addresses: Phishers will often use an email address that looks like but is not quite the same as a legitimate, trusted one, such as [email protected] instead of [email protected].
+• Lookalike Email Addresses: Phishers will often use an email address that looks like but is not quite the same as a legitimate, trusted one, such as user@cornpany.com instead of user@company.com.
 Verify that an email address is correct before trusting an email.

 • Misleading Links: A link may not be all it appears to be.
 Hovering over a link shows you the actual URL where you will be directed upon clicking on it.
 It could be completely different, or it could be a popular website with a misspelling, for instance www.rnicrosoft.com - the 'm' is actually an 'r' and an 'n', so look carefully, you might think you’re visiting microsoft.com.